Welcome to today's edition of the Rush 24-7 podcast.

 And how do you think Trump looked when he said, by the way, she's beautiful.

-It was the ultimate pander for Trump to look at Carly after all this and call her beautiful, Borger just livid over that, proving you can't win.
+It was the ultimate pander for Trump to look at Carly after all this and call her beautiful.

 You just can't win.

-Stick with the original claim, and then take whatever you get from that, but don't you'd think more men would have learned this by now.
+Stick with the original claim and then take whatever you get from that, but don't you'd think more men would have learned this by now.

-According to the people who uh track these things, 44% of the questions in the second debate were about Trump.
+According to the people who track these things, 44% of the questions in the second debate were about Trump.

 You believe that?

-Did you does that surprise you when I give you that stat?
+Did you does that surprise you?

-I mean, it doesn't surprise you.
+When I give you that stat, I mean, it doesn't surprise you.

-Forty-four percent of the questions were about Trump.
+44% of the questions were about Trump.

 And how about Christie?